genjudev/strapio/README.md

 ## Middleware ...coming

-Currently im working on an middleware wrapper for StrapIO.
-Im not currently sure how. :)
+Im working on an middleware wrapper.
+Im not sure how. :)

 ## Contribute
 just do it over github or chat with me [@Discord](https://discord.gg/8gCdxzs)